Updated September 9, 2021

 Now dive deeper…

-When a dog has a retained testicle, we call him cryptorchid, literally meaning ‘hidden testicle’.
-It’s common, not especially worrying, but also not harmless; I have seen one dog die and two come terrifyingly close.
+When a dog has a retained testicle, we call him cryptorchid, literally meaning hidden testicle.
+It is common, not especially worrying, but also not harmless.
+I have seen one dog die and two come terrifyingly close through a lack of owner awareness.

-With the right knowledge, this won’t happen.
-So here’s everything you need to know to keep your puppy safe.
+With the right knowledge, this should not happen.
+So here is everything you need to know to keep your puppy safe.

 What Is Cryptorchidism?